 What is Chicken Stock?

-Chicken stock is made from simmering chicken bones as well as aromatics and seasonings, according to Spruce Eats.
+Chicken stock is made from simmering chicken bones as well as aromatics (mirepoix!) and seasonings such as black pepper, according to Spruce Eats.
 "You can make chicken stock by simmering a whole chicken carcass leftover from roasting a chicken," the outlet notes.

 What is Chicken Broth?